Whether you allow your treasured Maine Coon cat outside, or not, is a hotly debated subject in the cat world.

 You might love the idea of your cat exploring the wider world, being one with nature, and living a full and happy life.
 However, what happens if they become trapped?

 The first you will know that your cat is potentially trapped, and in danger, is when your Maine Coon doesn’t return home.

-If you would prefer to buy a smaller tracker, we’ve also found this one to be particularly effective (quick link to Amazon).
+If you would prefer to buy a smaller tracker, we have also found this one to be particularly effective (quick link to Amazon).

 It is important to note that a cat tracker would be highly beneficial in the Summer months.
 Why?
-Because neighbours will have their sheds or garages open more often, due to the heat.
+Because neighbors will have their sheds or garages open more often, due to the heat.

 Should your Maine Coon get into a fight with a cat outdoors, they may get hurt and their wound will be opened to disease or infection.

-One of the other key negatives to letting your Maine Coon go outdoors, is that they risk becoming prey to other animals i.e. large birds or foxes.
+One of the other key negatives to letting your Maine Coon go outdoors is that they risk becoming prey to other animals i.e. large birds or foxes.

-If you let your Maine Coon outside, you have to accept that your Maine Coon will always be at risk from criminals trying to target your cat, and steal it.
+If you let your Maine Coon outside, you have to accept that your Maine Coon will always be at risk from criminals trying to target your cat and steal it.

 Why Keep Maine Coons Indoors

-When considering the question ‘can Maine Coon cats go outside’ you need to look at the subject from both sides of the argument, to make an informed decision.
+When considering the question can Maine Coon cats go outside you need to look at the subject from both sides of the argument, to make an informed decision?

 These are the benefits of keeping your Maine Coon indoors, permanently:

 Or, criminals may target your Maine Coon cat, trying to steal it, knowing this expensive pedigree cat commands a high resale price.

 A curiosity level such as this can place the Maine Coon cat in danger, since they are more likely to get lost, or may come into contact with traffic, or busier roads.

 3. Peace Of Mind